C++ vs. C

 std::stringtype is likely to provoke this reaction: "

 basic_string?
 I'm using C++, not BASIC!
 And what the fsck is

 char_traits?"
 (True, implementations are not the language, but a language is only as good as its best free implementation.)

 - Programmers can lose track of for how many different type combinations they have instantiated a template, causing code size to balloon.
-There is a common extension called
+There is a new feature in C++11 called

-extern templateallowing for explicit instantiation, but it's not in C++98, and not all compilers support it.
+extern templateallowing for explicit instantiation, but not all compilers support it yet.

 throw) also have a few drawbacks: